 The expression kongul kesti is now used in the form of kongul(i) and it expresses the meaning of "deciding to part with someone or something close to one's heart".
 As a variant, to disappoint; the expression "to be discouraged" [O'TFL. p.
 299] is used.
-From these expressions, the shades of meaning of "getting lost, giving up hope" can be felt, which express a negative attitude:
+From these expressions, the shades of meaning of "getting lost, giving up hope" that express a negative attitude are noticeable: